Publier | S'accréditer | S'abonner | Faire un don

 CYMRU: WELSH LANGUAGE - TIME TO MOVE AWAY FROM SAFE ISSUES

-The debate on the future of the Welsh language needs to move away from "safe" issues and instead tackle topics such as immigration and the allocation of housing.
+The debate on the future of the Welsh language needs to move away from \"safe\" issues and instead tackle topics such as immigration and the allocation of housing.
 This was the pre-election message this week from the Chair of the Welsh Language Board, Ms Meri Huws.
 Ms Huws comments, made

-Cathal Ó Luain Par Celtic League le 11/06/07 8:12
+Par Cathal Ó Luain pour Celtic League le 11/06/07 8:12

 The debate on the future of the Welsh language needs to move away from "safe" issues and instead tackle topics such as immigration and the allocation of housing.
 This was the pre-election message this week from the Chair of the Welsh Language Board, Ms Meri Huws.